Tom Brady Player Prop Bets for NFL Week 6 | Tampa Bay vs. Philadelphia 10/14/2021

 - Brady has passed for 1,767 yards (353.4 per game) while completing 66.2% of his passes (149-for-225), with 15 touchdowns and two interceptions.

-- He's also chipped in on the ground, with 36 rushing yards (7.2 ypg) on nine carries with one rushing touchdown.
+- He's also contributed in the ground game, with 36 rushing yards (7.2 ypg) on nine carries with one rushing touchdown.

-- The Buccaneers, who rank third in the NFL in points scored, have dropped back to pass 69.0% of the time while running the football 31.0% of the time.
+- The Buccaneers have thrown the ball in 69.0% of their plays from scrimmage this year while staying on the ground 31.0% of the time.
+This offensive attack ranks third in the NFL in points scored.

 - Brady has thrown 39 passes in the red zone this season, 62.9% of his team's red zone plays.